Visma-AutoPay/http-signatures/README.md

 ##### Signature components

 Required components can be defined.
-Such components must be present in verified signature, e.g. a header must be included in the `Signature-Input` and it's value must be present in the context.
+Such components must be present in the verified signature, e.g. a header must be included in the `Signature-Input` and its value must be present in the context.
 ```java
 var requiredComponents = SignatureComponents.builder()
         // See Signature components above